Eyreon/FLsun-V400/README.md

 My writing will assume you have an inkling of an idea of the workings of both Cura and 3d printing, additionally I will add useful links to builds for the printer and advanced user posts.

-# some facts and misconceptions:
+# Some facts and misconceptions:

  - Out of the box the printer is solid hardware wise, you might need to spend some time on belt tuning but other than that its fine.
  - Eventually you might get sick of the bed and want to get an upgrade.